tunahanertekin/cloudy/docs/agv/software/sbcSoftware/rosSoftware/nav2/README.md

 ## Navigation

-One of the big tasks of Cloudy AGV is indoor delivery and it comes with 2 navigation features to serve this purpose.
+One of the big tasks of Cloudy Mini-AGV is indoor delivery and it comes with 2 navigation features to serve this purpose.
 If you wish, you can make the vehicle go there by giving a target on the map obtained as a result of the slam operation, or you can navigate the predetermined coordinates with the `waypoints_commander` script.

     source install/setup.bash \
     ros2 launch robolaunch_cloudy_navigation cloudy_nav.launch.py